Usage¶

 Note: with uvx it is also possible to run it without installation:

-It will output whether the check is succeeded:
+It will output nothing when the check succeeds:

 Starting check-config